nordeck/element-web-modules/.changeset/old-ears-train.md

 ---
-'@nordeck/synapse-guest-module': patch
+'@nordeck/synapse-guest-module': major
 ---

-Guest users can only join knock rooms
+Guest users are now only allowed in Ask to Join rooms